 As people continue to adopt technology-based self-tracking devices and applications, questions arise about how personal informatics tools can better support self-tracker goals.
 Thus far, improvements to our capabilities for sensing and collecting data have vastly outpaced self-trackers' abilities to make sense of this data.

 In this project, we examine self-trackers' goals and how technology can better support them.
 Thus far, we have designed cuts — a subset of collected data with some shared feature — and corresponding visualizations.
 Combinations of cuts and visualizations offer more actionable feedback than many curent lifelog visualizations, but more work is needed to determine which cuts make sense for which goals, users, and contexts, and how and when to best present them.
-This project is supported by the National Science Foundation under award NSF IIS #1553167, the National Library of Medicine, and the University of Washington under an Innovation Research award.
+This project was supported by the National Science Foundation under award NSF IIS #1553167, the National Library of Medicine, and the University of Washington under an Innovation Research award.

 My early work on personal informatics and health interventions examined how adding social features to digital health interventions can support people in gaining access emotional, instrumental, informational support, enhance accountability, and created shared experiences.
 At the same time, designers of early commercial versions of these features implmeneted them in ways that invited people to share in ways that violated social norms, leading to disappointing and awkward interactions.
 By building and evaluating a series of research prototypes — Three Good things, GoalPost, GoalLine, Commit to Steps, Crumbs, and Yarn — my research demonstrated design patterns that can support more of benefits of social features while avoiding associated downsides.
 Post-doctoral scholar Laura Pina also led investigations into social sharing of personal tracking data among families, including the design and deployment of DreamCatcher.